Anthony-N-Kamau/Missing-data-mechanism/README.md

 David J. Hand, in his book *Dark Data: Why What You Don't Know Matters*, describes missing data as data you don't have — perhaps data you wish you had, or hoped to have, or thought you had, but nonetheless data you don't have.

-Missing data are everywhere, and data scientists need to understand when which methods do and don't work.
+Missing data are everywhere and data scientists need to understand when which methods do and don't work.
 Missing data problems are at the heart of data analysis.

 ## Why missing data matters